-Frazer John Recruitment is committed to protecting and respecting your privacy.
-This policy sets out the basis on which any personal data we collect will be handled and processed.
-We will always keep your personal data safe and comply with applicable data protection legislation.
+Frazer John Recruitment is committed to protecting and respecting your privacy and your personal data.
+This policy sets out the basis on which any personal data we collect will be handled and processed, and tells you about your privacy rights and how the law protects you.

 Information we may collect from you

-We may collect, hold and process the following data about you:
+We may collect, hold, process and transfer the following data about you:

 Where we collect personal Information from

 This information will have been provided by you when you interact with us, or by a third party who we work with, such as a job board or another employment business or agency.
 In the case of references, these will be from your previous employer.
 Medical information may be supplied by a third party such as your GP, Consultant or Occupational Health.
 The outcome of criminal record checks and security clearance checks, where relevant, will be supplied by the Disclosure and Barring Service or other external company applicable to the placement.